Incorporate financial education into daily activities.

 Your child will begin to follow what you do, not just what you say.

-Confident to make payment with cash.
+Confident when making payments with cash.

-Starting a savings fund for medium-term goals.
+Start a savings fund for medium-term goals.

 Help them to calculate the exact amount of payment and balance.